 In other words: the Prince is toying with you.
 Ophelia demurs ("No more but so?") but appears to submit to her brother's wishes.

-Next, Ophelia's father Polonius complains,
+Later in the same scene, Ophelia's father Polonius complains,

 "'Tis told me, he hath very oft of late